benhylau/talks-and-workshops/talks/201810_nuug-hackeriet/presentation.md

 <i class="fas fa-ellipsis-v"></i> for a free, open, and neutral network

-- Establish shared values among community organizations and businesses to create Internet accesss infrastructure in Catalunya
+- Establish shared values among community organizations and businesses to create Internet accesss infrastructure in Catalonia

 - Facilitate maintainance and expansion of wired, wireless, and fiber network